ITDSystems/alvex-workflow-permissions/README.md

 Alvex workflow shortcut dashlet
 ========================

 Alvex dashlet that provides one-click access to start workflows directly from your dashboard.
+Also adds permissions for groups that allows different groups of uses to have different available workflows.
+For instance, document registration workflow can be available for secretaries only and budget approval workflow only for managers.
+Permissions are set by administrator and enforced through the whole system.

 Build
 -----